 Roth IRA Conversions

-If you have been contributing pre-tax dollars to a traditional IRA, you may be able to convert that money into a Roth IRA, which allows you to take tax-free distributions before and during your retirement and your named beneficiaries to take tax-free distributions from those inherited accounts after you pass away.
-While these Roth conversions make perfect sense in the current environment of historically low interest rates, account owners should recognize that they will likely lead to an immediate tax liability on the converted amount.
+If you have been contributing pre-tax dollars to a traditional IRA, you may be able to convert that money into a Roth IRA and allow you and your named beneficiaries to take tax-free distributions in the future.
+The one caveat account owners must remember is that they will have an immediate tax liability on the converted amount.

 Donate IRA Assets to Charity

-Investors have many options to support their favorite charities and preserve their philanthropic legacies long after they have passed away.
-They may reduce the size of their IRA accounts and the future tax liabilities they pass to heirs by donating annual required minimum distributions (RMDs) to qualified charities after they reach age 72.
-Alternatively, they may name a charity as the beneficiary of their IRAs, or they may create a charitable remainder trust (CRT) or charitable lead trust (CLT) to receive IRA assets without incurring tax liabilities.
-When you pass away with a CRT in which your heirs are named beneficiaries, your IRA assets will pass to the CRT which can them make distributions to heirs over a period of more than 10 years.
+Investors have many options to support their favorite charities and preserve their philanthropic legacies long after they pass away.
+They may reduce the size of their IRA accounts and the future tax liabilities they pass to heirs by donating their annual required minimum distributions (RMDs) to qualified charities after they reach age 73.
+Alternatively, they may name a charity as the beneficiary of their IRAs or create a charitable remainder trust (CRT) or charitable lead trust (CLT) to receive IRA assets without incurring tax liabilities.
+When you pass away with a CRT in which your heirs are named beneficiaries, your IRA assets will pass to the CRT, which can then distribute assets to heirs.

 Buy a Cash-Value Life Insurance Policy

 Depending on your age and the value of your estate, you may take early withdrawals from your IRA (and pay income tax on those amounts) to purchase life insurance for the benefit of your heirs.
-While you are alive, policy premium payments will spend down the value of your IRA account while increasing the cash value of the policy itself.
-When you pass away, your beneficiaries will receive a lump-sum, tax-free death benefit that had the potential to be larger than your IRA balance.
+While you are alive, policy premium payments will spend down the value of your IRA account while increasing the policy’s cash value.
+When you pass away, your beneficiaries will receive a lump-sum, tax-free death benefit that has the potential to be larger than your IRA balance.

 Divide IRA Assets Strategically Among Several Beneficiaries

-Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Lee F. Hediger is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.